 Congenital absence of the vas deferens (men who are born without the tube that drains the sperm from the testicles)

 When the testes are producing such low numbers of sperm that they don’t reach the vas deferens

 If the sperm retrieval has been successful, it will be used with in vitro fertilisation (IVF) or intracytoplasmic sperm injection (ICSI).

-Obstructive azoospermia is a common cause of male infertility and can result from an infection, an injury, or a congenital anomaly.
+Obstructive azoospermia is a common cause of male infertility and can result from an infection, an injury, or a birth defect.
 It is defined as the absence of spermatozoa in the ejaculate, despite the spermatogenesis being healthy.

 Men with non-obstructive azoospermia might have a sperm production problem and may not make any sperm at all.
 Alternatively, the sperm might be made in such low levels that there simply aren’t enough of them to appear in the ejaculate.
 If healthy sperm can’t be realised naturally through orgasm, surgical sperm retrieval may be necessary.

-Surgical sperm retrieval is the surgical retrieval of sperm, a fertility treatment option that assist couples in conception.
+Surgical sperm retrieval is a fertility treatment option that assists couples in conception.
 Sperm that has been retrieved surgically can either be used immediately for fertilisation or frozen and stored for future fertility treatments.
 This treatment allows men to father their own genetic offspring through the fertility treatment known as intracytoplasmic sperm injection (ICSI).
 The aim of extracting sperm is: